androide-osorio/wp-docker/README.md

 Wordpress <3 Docker
 =====================

 Install any Wordpress site in seconds using Docker.
+It allowsd support for configuring a default custom theme at boot time, as well as volumes for loading pre-existing data.

 Software Requirements
 ----------------------
-This project uses the Docker Platform for managing and starting the required services which the site was built upon.

 Please go to [Docker's site](https://www.docker.com/products/docker) to download Docker and follow the installation instructions to install Docker in your machine.
 No other requirements are necessary for running this project.